Google Tag Manager (GTM) is probably the single most useful tool that your team can use to collect data and inform smart marketing decisions.

 You’ll get a bird’s eye view of all current users and their level of permissions.
 There are two options:

-• Admin: Can create and remove containers, as well as manage user permissions
+- Admin: Can create and remove containers, as well as manage user permissions;

-• User: Can view basic account information and access specified containers
+- User: Can view basic account information and access specified containers.

 You can also set user permissions at the container level, whether you want them to have no access to certain containers, view only, make edits, approve edits, or publish edits.

+Best practice: Limit admin access to only those who need it to prevent accidental tag deployments.
 Take the time to add each member of your team and set their permissions based on how qualified they are to make changes and deploy new tags.

 Using Google Tag Manager to track behavior effectively